Gary-Burke/quizmaster/README.md

 Code Institute has provided a [template](https://github.com/Code-Institute-Org/python-essentials-template) to display the terminal view of this backend application in a modern web browser.
 This is to improve the accessibility of the project to others.

-The live deployed application can be found deployed on [Heroku](https://quizmaster-game-dfe6a1b8c370.herokuapp.com).
+The live deployed application can be found here: [Heroku](https://quizmaster-game-dfe6a1b8c370.herokuapp.com)

 ### Heroku Deployment